-The idea that it was a conspiracy meant to trap the Culture minister, as we first suggested in our first take on Linde’s performance, can probably be abandoned.
-None of the people I speak to–Makode Linde, Marianne Lindberg De Geer or organiser Pontus Raud–claim they knew what the other parties were going to do.
+The idea that it was a conspiracy meant to trap Sweden’s Culture Minister, as we first suggested in our first take on Linde’s performance, can probably be abandoned.
+None of the people I speak to–Makode Linde, Marianne Lindberg De Geer or organizer Pontus Raud–claim they knew what the other parties were going to do.
 Marianne Lindberg De Geer does say, though, that she probably wouldn’t have sold the picture if it hadn’t been the intensely disliked, neo-liberal Culture minister in it.
 “She has tried to force us all into becoming entrepreneurs,” Marianne Lindberg De Geer says, “so I decided to try to boost my income as a freelancer at her expense.”

 Lying in the box was extremely uncomfortable for Makode Linde.
 Both physically and emotionally.
 “It was an experience of total objectification,” he says.

 Imagine people standing half a meter from your head and talking about you as if you weren’t there.
 As a relational artwork, it was an artistic experience for me too.

 For a party that was also a relational performance last year, he painted twenty of his friends in blackface, and charted their reactions during the party and afterwards, when many had drunkenly forgotten their make-up and were surprised at random strangers attacking them in the street.
 Everyone’s experience of being inside the blackface (he describes it as if it were a shell, an item of clothing) was different, and in a way it was an artwork directed at them.